Skip to main content

 The deposit/withdraw history endpoint returns numeric status codes.
 The following table maps each code to the meaning and the corresponding webhook event.

 Use POST /api/v4/main-account/history with transactionMethod: 1 and status filter to poll for deposits in specific states.
-Rate limit: 200 requests per 10 seconds.
+See Rate Limits for the current enforced limit on this endpoint.

 Network confirmations